Year-End Tax Planning: What to Consider Post-Election

 We recognize this information is a lot to absorb, especially considering everything else that is going on.
 Our in-house tax and planning professionals have extensive knowledge of tax laws and advanced-planning strategies.
 Contact us to discuss how we can help you reduce your 2020 tax liabilities and beyond.

 Meet the Author

-Sean is a Partner in the New York office and has more than fifteen years of experience in finance, tax and related legal work.
+Sean is a Partner with more than twenty years of experience in finance, tax and related legal work.
 His relationships with clients include providing counseling corporate executives and high net worth individuals and families in tax, investments, insurance, company benefits, estate planning, and retirement planning.